aunttwister/popebeats2tube/README.md

 ## Made as a birthday present, with love.

-This is considered as an open source project, feel free to selfhost it!
+This is considered as an open-source project, feel free to self-host it!